Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Surrey Vaisakhi Parade, Festival and Celebrations

 • Sikh Human Rights Float – a float by a group that advocates for equality and basic human rights.
 Their parade entry features a different era of Sikh history each year.

-• TransLink – the public transit service has a couple of buses within the parade procession that older folk are welcome to get on and ride (so they can get from different points along the route without having to walk the whole way).
+• TransLink – the public transit service has a couple of buses within the parade procession that older people are welcome to get on and ride (so they can get from different points along the route without having to walk the whole way).

 • Surrey Food Bank – the non-profit collects non-perishable food item donations along the way.